 Investing in a multi-asset portfolio where the assets are pooled with those of other investors can be a cost-efficient method of putting your money to work in the stock market.
 Our unitised funds charge an annual fee of 1% of the value of your investments and the fees are built into the price of the funds to make it as easy as possible.

-Doing it yourself is often a cheaper option and there are many online tools today that make this easy.
-We see investing as a full time occupation, with all aspects of a portfolio needing to be reviewed on a regular basis.
+Doing it yourself could be a cheaper option.
+However, we see investing as a full time occupation, with all aspects of a portfolio needing to be reviewed on a regular basis.
 Coupled with the individual research of each and every holding, successful investing is often restricted to professionals rather than time-poor investors working hard on their careers, supporting their families or nurturing their passions.

 It can be.
 That is why we continue to offer a personalised service when so many look to automate it.
 We believe that having someone at the end of the phone who knows you and your investment requirements is key to simplifying the whole experience.

-And please note the investments discussed may not be suitable for all investors.
-The value of investments and the income from them can go down as well as up and investors may not get back the amount originally invested.
+The investments discussed may not be suitable for all investors.
+The value of investments and the income from them can go down as well as up, and investors may not get back the amount originally invested.